Classical Greece: The Sicilian expedition (415–413 BC)

-Thus, in 415 BC, Alcibiades found support within the Athenian Assembly for his position when he urged that Athens launch a major expedition against Syracuse, a Peloponnesian ally in Sicily.
+Thus, in 415 BC, Alcibiades found support within the Athenian Assembly for his position when he urged that Athens launch a major expedition against Syracuse, a Peloponnesian ally in Sicily, Magna Graecia.
 Segesta, a town in Sicily, had requested Athenian assistance in their war with another Sicilian town—the town of Selinus.
 Although Nicias was a sceptic about the Sicilian Expedition, he was appointed along with Alcibiades to lead the expedition.

 However, unlike the expedition against Melos, the citizens of Athens were deeply divided over Alcibiades' proposal for an expedition to far-off Sicily.
 In June 415 BC, on the very eve of the departure of the Athenian fleet for Sicily, a band of vandals in Athens defaced the many statues of the god Hermes that were scattered throughout the city of Athens.
 This action was blamed on Alcibiades and was seen as a bad omen for the coming campaign.
 In all likelihood, the coordinated action against the statues of Hermes was the action of the peace party.
 Having lost the debate on the issue, the peace party was desperate to weaken Alcibiades' hold on the people of Athens.
 Successfully blaming Alcibiades for the action of the vandals would have weakened Alcibiades and the war party in Athens.
 Furthermore, it is unlikely that Alcibiades would have deliberately defaced the statues of Hermes on the very eve of his departure with the fleet.
 Such defacement could only have been interpreted as a bad omen for the expedition that he had long advocated.

 Even before the fleet reached Sicily, word arrived to the fleet that Alcibiades was to be arrested and charged with sacrilege of the statues of Hermes, prompting Alcibiades to flee to Sparta.
 When the fleet later landed in Sicily and the battle was joined, the expedition was a complete disaster.
 The entire expeditionary force was lost and Nicias was captured and executed.
 This was one of the most crushing defeats in the history of Athens.